 - INFRASTRUCTURE PLANNING.
 Building charging infrastructure requires planning at the depot.
 This assessment assumes that a planning project costs \$200,000 and occurs only once per depot.
 The total cost of planning projects for BCAG's single depot is estimated at \$200,000. - DISPENSERS AND CHARGERS.
-A total of 46 dispensers will be needed at BCAG's depot to accommodate 24 BEBs and 22 battery electric cutaways in the fleet.
-In total, this scenario will require 23 chargers under the assumption that there will be two dispensers per charger.
+A total of 24 dispensers will be needed at BCAG's depot to accommodate 24 BEBs in the fleet.
+In total, this scenario will require 12 chargers under the assumption that there will be two dispensers per chargers.
 Charging projects include purchase and installation of 150 kW chargers and dispensers.
-This would come to \$8.8 million for BCAG by 2040. - ELECTRIC SERVICE UPGRADE.
-BCAG requires an estimated 3 MW of additional electricity capacity by 2040 to accommodate charging for 24 BEBs and 22 battery electric cutaways.
-To meet the growing demand for electricity, the BROC depot will need to upgrade its system to at least 1 MW of capacity by 2024, 1 MW of capacity by 2030, and 1 MW by 2034.
-This is estimated to cost around \$2.4 million over the transition period. - GENERAL CONDITIONS / GENERAL REQUIREMENTS: A 15% General Conditions and Requirements cost is applied to all projects to account for costs incurred by the contractor that are not directly construction costs, such as business operations. - CONTINGENCY.
+This would come to \$4.6 million for BCAG by 2040. - ELECTRIC SERVICE UPGRADE.
+BCAG requires an estimated 2 MW of additional electricity capacity by 2040 to accommodate charging for 24 BEBs.
+To meet the growing demand for electricity, the BROC depot will need to upgrade its system to at least 1 MW of capacity by 2022 and up to 2 MW of capacity by 2033.
+This is estimated to cost around \$1.9 million over the transition period. - GENERAL CONDITIONS / GENERAL REQUIREMENTS: A 15% General Conditions and Requirements cost is applied to all projects to account for costs incurred by the contractor that are not directly construction costs, such as business operations. - CONTINGENCY.
 A 20% contingency is added on all project costs. - MARKET FACTOR.
 7% is added on all project costs, conditions, and contingency. - BONDS AND INSURANCE.
 2% is added on all project costs, conditions, contingency, and market factors. - CONTRACTOR'S FEE.
 6.5% is added on all project costs, conditions, contingency, and market factors.

 CTE recommends that BCAG complete the infrastructure over time as necessary to support their gradual BEB deployments.
-The estimated total BEB infrastructure costs for the Mixed Fleet scenario are approximately \$11.4 million (see Figure 8) and costs are incrementally incurred with each BEB purchase.
+The estimated total BEB infrastructure costs for the Mixed Fleet scenario are approximately \$6.7 million (see Figure 8) and costs are incrementally incurred with each BEB purchase.